DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 ==============================
 What's currently implemented functionality-wise?

+Systems treasury!
+    Wars require money, and countries are defeated either by battles or by bankruptcy, sometimes the latter producing the former.
-The oxp currently adds flavour by displaying a Tax level and a Treasury level in the F7 system information.
+    The Treasury and Tax levels are displayed in the F7 system information.
-Each system treasury is increased by taxation each player jump, depending on the time past since the last jump.
+    Each system treasury is increased through taxation each player jump, depending on the time past since the last jump.

-Why taxation?
-Because wars require money, and countries are defeated either by battles or by bankruptcy, sometimes the latter producing the former.
-So systems treasury should be a main factor in a war/diplomacy framework.
+Strategic map!

-The oxp adds a F4 Interface screen: the Diplomacy Strategic Map!
+    New F4 Interface screen: the Diplomacy Strategic Map!
     There, you can see the systems which (dis)like each other...

-The event system is currently DISABLED.
+Systems alliances!
+    Two systems within 7ly of each other may now form an alliance, if they like each other enough.

+News!
+    Some Snooper news are now displayed when an alliance is formed between two systems, and the player is within 7ly of one of the allied systems.

 ==============================
 What's currently implemented technically?